ace2884/3-2-needs/mlds.md

       - **Type:** Unsupervised learning algorithm.
       - **Usage:** Used for clustering.
       - **Function:** Divides the dataset into K clusters by minimizing the variance within each cluster, assigning data points to the nearest cluster centroid.

-These definitions and notes cover the essential aspects of the topics in machine learning.